NASA-AMMOS/Landform/LandformWeb/README.md

 ### SSO Test Procedure

 1. Note this will only work on https://landform.hi.jpl.nasa.gov because that is the domain SSO is configured to use.
-2. Click `API Token` and confirm the response is `Not Authenticated`.
+2. Click `API Token` and confirm the response is `not authenticated`.
 3. Click `Login (SSO)`.
 4. Enter JPL credentials.
 5. Click `API Token` and confirm the response is a web token - copy the token ID for later.
 6. Click `Logout`.
-7. Click `API Token` and confirm the response is `Not Authenticated`.
+7. Click `API Token` and confirm the response is `not authenticated`.

 ### LDAP Test Procedure